 Making a claim for loss of essential services can cover more damages than you may have initially realized.
 In fact, it’s one of the most overlooked damages in a personal injury case.

-If you are seriously injured in a car accident to the point where you require medical treatment, there is a good chance that you will need to take some time to recover from your injuries.
-Taking time off of work can lead to significant wage loss, which is fortunately recoverable in a personal injury case.
+If you are seriously injured in an accident to the point where you require medical treatment, there is a good chance that you will need to take some time to recover from your injuries.
+Taking time off of work can lead to significant wage loss, which is fortunately recoverable in a injury cases.

 Loss Of Essential Services

-It is important to understand that a loss of essential services claim is not warranted simply because a car accident victim feels pain or discomfort after the accident.
-Because of this, the claimant must provide documented evidence that the injuries they are suffering prevent them from performing the duties they would otherwise be able to perform.
+It is important to understand that a loss of essential services claim is not warranted simply because an accident victim feels pain or discomfort after the accident.
+The claimant must provide documented evidence that the injuries they are suffering prevent them from performing the duties they would otherwise be able to perform.

 Unfortunately, the insurance companies are likely to fight tooth-and-nail with claimants over these claims.
-If you find yourself in the position of going to battle with an insurance company over the compensation that you deserve after a car accident, it may benefit you to consult with a personal injury attorney.
+If you find yourself in the position of going to battle with an insurance company over the compensation that you deserve after an accident, it may benefit you to consult with a personal injury attorney.

 PIP and Loss of Essential Services